England-North Yorkshire Flag

 That makes this a relatively rare sighting, especially for this part of the country.

-[1] Approx 50,000 in the restaurant windows of Stowell Street alone.
+As for the Peking Duck, there are approximately 50,000 in the restaurant windows of Stowell Street alone.
 Stowell Street?
 Newcastle-upon-Tyne's 'Chinatown'.

 You should have passed some stepping stones and you should have just walked through a fish farm.
 It's said 'should', there's absolutely no recollection.
 They're both definitely there, all of the maps have been checked, printed and digital, so it just goes to show how distracting a mandarin duck can be, eh?